Introduction

 Cattleya ‘Orange Sunset’

-Talk about living up to its name!
-‘Orange Sunset’ produces these massive, ruffled deep orange flowers that look like they captured the last rays of a perfect sunset.
-When this orchid blooms, the fragrance is so intense it can fill your entire house in the best possible way!
-These are the queens of the orchid world, with flowers that can reach 5-6 inches across.
-Yes, they need a bit more attention than Phalaenopsis, but the payoff is incredible.
+What a way to live up to its name!
+‘Orange Sunset’ produces very large, ruffled, deep orange flowers that look as if they just caught the last rays of a spectacular sunset.
+When this orchid flowers the scent is so overpowering it can fill your whole house with the best scent there is!
+This is the queen of the orchid world, the flowers are 5-6 inches across.
+Yes, they do require a little more care than some Phalaenopsis orchids, but it is worth it.

-Bright Yellow Orchids: Pure Happiness
+Radiant Yellow Orchids: Pure Joy

 Dendrobium ‘Golden Blossom Kogane’